 Actual experiment

 Stimuli were 180 concrete English concepts selected from McRae’s database.
-They were divided in to 10 sets of 18 concepts, matched on average feature-overlap with respect to the entire database, normative lifetime exposure, word frequency, number of letters, and number of syllables, using genetic algorithms (van Casteren & Davis, 2007).
-The match was confirmed with MANOVA in R.
+They were divided in to 10 sets of 18 concepts, matched on average feature-overlap with respect to the entire database, normative lifetime exposure, log word frequency, number of letters, and number of syllables, using genetic algorithms (van Casteren & Davis, 2007).
+The match was confirmed with MANOVA in R. The 180 stimuli were initially selected to be 90 with top 30% and 90 with bottom 30 % feature-overlap with respect to all other items in the database (541 in total).
+Note that even if we recalculate feature overlap only within each of the 90-item set, the range of feature-overlap of the two sets does not overlap (i.e. we would get exactly same two sets of stimuli if we divide it based on high vs. low feature overlap).

 5 sets of 18 concepts were used as frequency stimuli, the rest were used as lifetime stimuli.
 This assignment was counterbalanced across participants.

-During study, the 5 sets were each presented for 1, 3, 5, 7, and 9 times, resulting 450 presentations in total.
-In addition, 50 pronounceable non-words each presented once were used as targets for the lexical decision task in the study phase.
-These non-words are the same across the two counterbalance versions.
-So in total, a study phase is consist of 500 trials, which were divided into 10 runs of 50 trials, with the run order counterbalanced across participants.
+During study, the 5 sets were each presented for 1, 3, 5, 7, and 9 times, resulting 450 presentations in total The run order counterbalanced across participants.

 During test, the words presented in the study phase were used in the relative frequency judgement task, while the other 5 sets were used for the lifetime exposure task.
 The two tasks alternate every 5 trials, resulting a total of 180 trials.
 These trials were divided into 4 runs of 45 trials, again the run order was counterbalanced across participants.

-For the test phase, the inter stimulus intervals (ISI) were jittered.
+For the study phase, each stimulus was shown for 1 second.
+The inter stimulus intervals (ISI) were jittered.
 They were randomly sampled from a truncated exponential distribution using custom MATLAB script.
+They mean ISI, minimum, and maximum were 1.5 seconds, 1 seconds, and 4 seconds, respectively.

+For the test phase, each stimulus was shown or 2.5 seconds.
+The inter stimulus intervals (ISI) were jittered.
+They were randomly sampled from a truncated exponential distribution using custom MATLAB script.
 They mean ISI, minimum, and maximum were 4 seconds, 2.5 seconds, and 10 seconds, respectively.

+The ISI sequence remained constant across different block-counterbalance versions.
+Thus each stimulus was associated with different ISI across versions to control for potential although unlikely ISI effect.